 On 12 October 2018, Princess Eugenie and Mr. Jack Brooksbank will marry at St George's Chapel, Windsor Castle, surrounded by their family and friends.
 After 100,000 applications, 1,200 members of the public have been invited to the grounds of Windsor Castle.
 Other guests in the Castle Grounds will include representatives of charities and organisations supported by the couple.

-By comparison the marriage of the future King George V to Princess Mary of Teck (later Queen Mary) 125 years ago in 1893 was a relatively quiet affair.
+By comparison the marriage of the future King George V to Princess Mary of Teck (later Queen Mary) 125 years ago in 1893 was a relatively quiet and private affair.
 The couple were married at Chapel Royal at St James's Palace, which barely seats 100 people,

 Whilst the public involvement and celebrations at Royal Weddings may have changed over the years, many traditions at Royal weddings have remained the same – although varying slightly from wedding to wedding.